How to Become a Surrogate Mother in Hawaii

 Surrogate Mother Qualifications & Requirements:

 Consultation and Initial Screening

 The process begins with a complimentary consultation either in person or over the phone.
 We answer any questions that you might have.
-If you decide to become a gestational carrier, we will have you fill out our full application.
+If you decide to become a surrogate mother in Hawaii, we will have you fill out our full application.
 We will review your application, conduct background checks, lifestyle screening, review your medical records, and complete a psychological evaluation.

 If you are a viable candidate, we will build a profile based on information you provided in your program application.
 Your profile will be presented to Intended Parents based on their preferences (ie. whether you’re a first time or experienced surrogate, views on abortion/selective reduction, amount of contact during pregnancy).

 If Intended Parents select you, we will set up a meeting via teleconference and/or in-person.
 An agency representative will help facilitate this first time meeting where you will have the opportunity to get to know the Intended Parents.
 The outcome of this meeting is typically a verbal agreement to proceed with the surrogacy process.

 You will enter into a gestational carrier agreement with your Intended Parents.
 This contract clearly outlines expectations of each party throughout this process, as well as financial obligations.
 We will arrange for an independent attorney to review the contract with you as a surrogate.